 “The migas here are my fave,” Saukam tells us.

 Best known for their fruit and veggie smoothies, cold-pressed juices, acai bowls, superfood lattes and immune-boosting shots, Juiceland is an all-day breakfast haven with multiple outposts throughout Austin.
 And if you find yourself craving something heartier at breakfast or beyond, don’t miss their vegan and gluten-free, grab-and-go menu—think breakfast burritos, falafel wraps, walnut “chorizo” taco salads and hummus bowls.

 This food trailer in the heart of Austin blends the best of TexasBBQ with Tex Mex—they’ve even been featured on Food Network’s Diners, Drive-Ins and Dives!
-Make it there before 11am, and you can taste Saukam’s favorite breakfast or brunchtaco: The Real Deal Holyfield complete with fried egg, potatoes, refried beans, bacon and a choice of smoked brisket or pulled pork belly.
+Make it there before 11am, and you can taste Saukam’s favorite breakfast or brunchtaco: The Real Deal Holyfield complete with a crispy fried egg, potatoes, refried beans, bacon and a choice of smoked brisket or pulled pork belly.
 Drizzle some tomato serrano salsa on top, and you’ve got yourself a breakfast for the books.

 For a hearty plate of pad thai, stick-to-your-ribs beef noodle soup, or Panang curry, look no further than Sap’s Ver—which has locations in both Burnett and West Gate.
 And if you find yourself overwhelmed by the extensive menu, take Saukam’s advice and go with the Amazing Green Beans which, in addition to being an accurate representation of just how good they are, is also the name of the rice dish doctored up with fried green beans, your choice of protein and Sap’s special hot and spicy sauce.
 You can’t go wrong with the kao soi curry, either.

 5. Tan My